redraiment/brainfuck/README.md

 This is my learning project to practice building compiler and interpreter with LLVM C API.

 The project is too complext for someone, who just want to implement a simple interpreter for Brainfuck.
-This [GIST](https://gist.github.com/redraiment/87413e5edc5c33458812492b5358ed61) is a good alternative, which implements an interpreter only one C file.
+This [snippet](https://gist.github.com/redraiment/87413e5edc5c33458812492b5358ed61) is a better alternative, which implements the interpreter with one C file only.

 # About the Project